Please note: Data values previously published are subject to revision. For more information, refer to the vintage series in ALFRED®.

-According to the St. Louis Fed Financial Stress Index (STLFSI), financial market stress in the latest reporting week rose for the first time in five weeks.
+Financial market stress rose slightly in the latest reporting week—the first increase in five weeks.
 For the week ending Nov.
-21, 2014, the STLFSI measured -1.088, up modestly from the previous week’s revised value of -1.149.
-The STLFSI has been below zero for 155 consecutive weeks.
+6, the St. Louis Fed Financial Stress Index (STLFSI) measured -0.880, up 0.004 basis points from the prior week’s revised value of -0.884.

 For an explanation of the 18 component variables in the STLFSI, refer to the STLFSI Key.